 MapAction is recognised as a leading provider of professional mapping services in first phase emergency response.
 We regularly deploy with the United Nation’s rapid response Disaster Assessment and Coordination (UNDAC) team – the global tool used by the international community to assist national governments when they request international assistance following a major emergency.

 MapAction holds partnerships with Unicef and the World Food Programme, and we have worked in specific emergencies with the United Nations High Commissioner for Refugees (UNHCR), the Red Cross/Red Crescent Movement and international NGO consortia.

-Over the last three years alone, MapAction volunteers have responded to:
+Over the last three years alone, MapAction has responded to: